The 2019 Micato Hot ListApril 30, 2019

 What: As if Rwanda wasn’t enticing enough, here comes One&Only with their fairy dust to seriously upgrade this very well-situated lodge to its former grandeur.
 Opening day coming soon.

 Why It’s Hot: When we say this place has a good location, we mean it: Even before its renovation, the lodge’s perch in the foothills of Africa’s oldest national park made it an ultra-convenient launching point not just for embarking on gorilla treks but for spotting lions, elephants, and all manner of birds.
 Adding to the intrigue is this very well-padded nest, with its sexy mix of blonde wood and contemporary African furnishings, is not yet open.
-But stay tuned or, even better, book Rwanda with us and we’ll try to get you into the nest.
+But stay tuned or, even better, book your Rwanda vacation with Micato and we’ll try to get you into the nest.

 Mara Nyika.
 Maasai Mara, Kenya